How to Negotiate Medical Bills in the USA (2026 Guide)

 - Laboratories

 Each provider may have different agreements with your insurance company — or none at all.
-This fragmented structure of the healthcare system can sometimes lead to unexpected charges and billing errors.

 Anatomy of a Surprise Medical Bill